.

 We wonder if Lewis' songs are as good as his driving!
 (Instagram/Lewis Hamilton)

-Meanwhile, he has also managed to bend the ear of up and coming UK rapper Angel, who enjoyed success last year with his songs 'Wonderful' and 'Time After Time.'
+ear of up and coming UK rapper Angel, who enjoyed success last year with

-"Lewis has been spending a lot of his spare time in the studio.
+using music as a way to relax when he isn't training for a race."Lewis has been spending a lot of his spare time in the studio.
 His vocals have been impressive," a source told The Sun.

 Angel confirmed in November that he was helping Lewis with his music, but claimed it would never see the light of day as "he has no intention of becoming a pop star."